 The coffee grinder comes with a 7.8oz bean hopper with a rubber lid on top.
 The hopper is easy to remove, and retains the corkscrew design that is commonly used in a lot of entry-level machines.
 You control the operation with a timer switch that you can set between 5 – 20 seconds and a manual pulse button.
-You can also control the grind size with a dial that comes with 14 adjustable settings.
+You can also control the grThis prevents the beans from clogging the machine and reduces wastage.ind size with a dial that comes with 14 adjustable settings.
 To make things simple, it also comes with 3 recommended levels for Espresso, Drip Coffee, and French Press.

-At the entry-level price range, one of Bodum Bistro’s best feature is it has a small cover that stops coffee beans from falling into the machine unnecessarily.
+At the entry-level price range, one of the best feature of this electric grinder is that it has a small cover that stops coffee beans from falling into the machine unnecessarily.
 This prevents the beans from clogging the machine and reduces wastage.

 Grinding With The Bodum Bistro

 As an entry-level machine, the Bodum Bistro offers incredible grind quality.
-This burr grinder uses 35mm conical steel burrs, 160w motor, and produces high-quality and consistent grinds for its price range, whether it’s fine or coarse.
+This burr grinder uses 35mm conical steel burrs, 160w motor, and produces high-quality and consistent grinds for its price range, whether it’s fine grind or medium grind.